- Why do awardees need prior approval for pilot studies and KL2 projects involving human subjects?

 If an investigator has not received a response to a prior approval request, may the investigator proceed with the pilot study or K-scholar project?

-No. The investigator must wait for NCATS Office of Grants Management (OGM) staff to provide a decision in writing to the grantee institution’s AOR.
+No. The investigator must wait for NCATS Office of Grants Management (OGM) staff to provide a decision in writing to the grantee institution’s SO.

 Generally, NCATS will respond within 30 days of receiving a complete request.
 Please note that if a request is returned for any reason, the 30-day turnaround time resets.

-NCATS OGM staff will email the AOR with a copy to the CTSA Program PI, to notify the grantee institution of prior approval request decisions.
+NCATS OGM staff will email the Institutional SO with a copy to the CTSA Program PI, to notify the grantee institution of prior approval request decisions.

 How can an investigator request additional information about the prior approval process and/or requirements?